Christopher J. Merken

 Before joining Dechert, Mr. Merken clerked for the Honorable Jane R. Roth of the U.S. Court of Appeals for the Third Circuit and the Honorable Madeline H. Haikala of the U.S. District Court for the Northern District of Alabama.
 He also externed for the Honorable Mark A. Kearney of the U.S. District Court for the Eastern District of Pennsylvania.
 Mr. Merken was a Dechert summer associate in 2019.

-• Part of team that defended a corporation and its principals in a criminal antitrust prosecution by the DOJ Antitrust Division in the Northern District of Illinois.
+• A corporation and its principals in a criminal antitrust prosecution brought by the U.S. Department of Justice’s Antitrust Division (N.D.
+Ill.).

-• Represented employees of a cryptocurrency company in investigations by the SEC and the United States Attorney’s Office for the Southern District of New York.
+• Employees of cryptocurrency company in investigations by the U.S. Securities & Exchange Commission and the U.S. Attorney’s Office for the Southern District of New York.

 Business Advice

-• Advise a global capital market company on litigation risk as initial purchaser, in connection with a US $400 million 144A private auto loan securitization.
+• Advised a global capital market company on litigation risk as initial purchaser, in connection with a US $400 million 144A private auto loan securitization.

-• Advising Energy Harbor Corp. in connection with its acquisition by Vistra Corp.
+• Advised Energy Harbor Corp. on corporate governance litigation risk in connection with its US $6.8 billion acquisition by Vistra Corp.

 • Del.
 Segway Dismissal Suggests Execs Not Liable For Biz Risk Law360 (February 2024)